antoinealb/antoinealb.github.io/_posts/2019-08-10-automatically-rebooting-tradfri-gateway.md

     args.config.seek(0)

     try:
+        # Try to load a pre-existing shared key from the configuration file
         identity, psk = load_identity(args.config)
         api_factory = APIFactory(host=args.host, psk_id=identity, psk=psk)
     except (KeyError, json.JSONDecodeError) as e:
+        # We could not load the preexisting key, generate a new one and
+        # associate the gateway with it.
         print("Generating new identity & PSK")
         identity = uuid.uuid4().hex
         api_factory = APIFactory(host=args.host, psk_id=identity)